dzokha/ids-ac/README.md

 # IDS-AC
-The Intrusion Detection System-Adaptive Cybersecurity (IDS-AC) is designed to be easy to upgrade and improve the efficiency of detecting novel attack patterns by users at a technical level
+The Intrusion Detection System–Adaptive Cybersecurity (IDS-AC) is designed for technical users, making it easy to upgrade while improving the efficiency of detecting novel attack patterns.